Zenithese/Government_Spending/README.md

 ## Implementation Timeline

 ### Day 1:
 Setup webpack and webpack.config.js.
 Create basic entry file and skeleton of classes that I may need.
-Goals for the day:

  - Get webpack up and running
  - Determine what files I'll need, and write basic logic of each.